gatzjames/style9/README.md

   mobile: {
     // Media queries are supported as well
     // They will be sorted mobile-first
-    // NOTE: Media queries are not supported in TypeScript due to issue #17867 '@media (min-width: 800px)': {
+    '@media (min-width: 800px)': {
       display: 'none'
     }